Wilann/Deep-Reinforcement-Learning-Hands-on-Algorithm-Implementations/README.md

 ### Summary

-Here are my tests & edits of the provided code to increase readability and to generate my own results.
+These are my tests & edits of the provided code to increase readability and to generate my own results.

 Book: Deep Reinforcement Learning Hands-On: Apply modern RL methods to practical problems of chatbots, robotics, discrete optimization, web automation, and more (2nd Edition, by Maxim Lapan)